Embedding a Survey Or Using Popup Invitations

 - Choose to hide the survey once it is completed.

-NOTE: Within the [Change Settings] section, survey completion options are not available as you won't be able to redirect respondents to a different website upon completion of an embedded survey.
-However, Pro and Unlimited users will be able to include a customized thank you page to appear just before our designated home landing page.
+NOTE: Survey completion options are not available in the Change Settings section of the collector, as you won't be able to redirect respondents to a different website upon completion of an embedded survey due to nesting pages.
+However, paid users will be able to include a customized thank you page to appear just before our designated home landing page.
 Choose the option of Display a Thank You Page to activate this feature.

 These settings are cookie-dependent per web browser to prevent the window from appearing if a user has already answered or declined a survey.

 - It is activated only when the webpage is opened.